Jenishajustin/Edge-Linking-using-Hough-Transformm/README.md

-# EX 07 : Edge Linking using Hough Transformm
+# EXP-7 Edge Linking using Hough Transformm
 ## Aim:
 To write a Python program to detect the lines using Hough Transform.